dib-lab/dib_rotation/doc/08_bin_completion_with_spacegraphcats.md

 > - `:q` quits a file
 > - `:wq` writes and quits a file

-One final option is to use `cat` to write multiple lines of text into a file between two End Of File (`EOF`) markers:
+One final option is to use `cat` to write multiple lines of text into a file between two End Of File (`EOF`) markers.
+Copy and paste all 11 lines below into your shell prompt at once:

 ```
 cat > conf1.yaml << EOF